mirego/accent/cli/README.md

   --merge-type=smart|passive|force  [default: smart] Will be used in the add translations call as the "merge_type" param

-  --order-by=index|key-asc          [default: index] Will be used in the export call as the order of the keys
+  --order-by=index|key              [default: index] Will be used in the export call as the order of the keys

   --sync-type=smart|passive         [default: smart] Will be used in the sync call as the "sync_type" param